 Kayak for Camping

-If you are camping near water, having a kayak can be great fun.
+If you are camping near water, having a kayak for camping can be great fun.
 It's also an exciting way of getting to a backcountry site.
 Prices range from affordable to very high end but a good kayak is worth a lot and leads to a lot of enjoyment around the campsite.
 Maybe even get two.

 For any number of reasons, having a shovel at camp can be a good idea.
 This can be used to dig a fire pit or create your own privy.
 You won’t need a shovel every time but it's hard to do without one when you need it.
 Folding camp shovels are quite affordable and very handy to have around.